wmerrow/wmerrow.github.io/pfch-media-analysis/README.md

 The script analyzes content by the New York Times, Vox, CNN, Fox News, and the Trump-friendly One America News Network.

 The code for getting tweet data and then scraping article text is contained in get_data.py.
-To run the code, Twitter API keys are required (not incuded in this repo).
+To run the code, Twitter API keys are required (not included in this repo).

 The get_data.py script does two main things when it is run:
 * Get tweets containing search text